 Preparation of public supply goal-based water conservation plans

-The District can assist in the completion of an analysis of existing water use.
-For utilities, the District uses its Water Conservation Linear Programming Tool that utilizes account-level utility billing data and county property appraisal data to perform a highly detailed level of analysis which results in identification of the most effective water conservation efforts and expenditures.
-An alternative version of this tool also is available to utilities who are unable or prefer not to use account level data.
-Either of these tools can be used to develop a business case (reduced cost and payback period) for reducing water use and lowering monthly water bills for customers.
+The district can assist in the completion of an analysis of existing water use for utilities that have account-level utility billing data, in association with county property appraisal data.
+The analysis would identify the most effective water conservation efforts.
+An alternative analysis is available to utilities that are unable or prefer not to use account-level data.
+Either of these analyses can be used to develop a business case (reduced cost and payback period) for reducing water use and lowering monthly water bills for customers.

 Preparation of water conservation ordinances